Henry Cavill

 Henry William Dalgliesh Cavill (/'kævəl/ KAV-əl; born 5 May 1983) is a British actor.
-He gained wide recognition for portraying Superman in the DC Extended Universe, beginning with the film Man of Steel (2013) and reprising the role in Batman v Superman: Dawn of Justice (2016) and Justice League (2017), in addition to uncredited cameo appearances in Black Adam (2022) and The Flash (2023).
+He gained wide recognition for portraying Superman in the DC Extended Universe (2013–2023), beginning with the film Man of Steel (2013) and reprising the role in Batman v Superman: Dawn of Justice (2016), Justice League (2017), and Black Adam (2022).

 Cavill made his television debut in 2002 with a role on The Inspector Lynley Mysteries.
 He then played Charles Brandon in the Showtime series The Tudors (2007–2010), which earned him critical acclaim.
 He has since starred as Geralt of Rivia in Netflix's The Witcher (2019–2023).

-Cavill began his film career with a role in Laguna, later starred in Immortals (2011), the spy films The Man from U.N.C.L.E.
-(2015), Mission: Impossible – Fallout (2018), and as Sherlock Holmes in the Enola Holmes film series (2020–present), Argylle (2024), and The Ministry of Ungentlemanly Warfare (2024).
+Cavill began his film career in 2001 with a role in Laguna and later starred as Theseus in Immortals (2011), as Napoleon Solo in The Man from U.N.C.L.E.
+(2015), as Sherlock Holmes in the Enola Holmes film series (2020–present), and as Gus March-Phillipps in The Ministry of Ungentlemanly Warfare (2024).
+His other film credits include the action film Night Hunter (2018) and the spy films Mission: Impossible – Fallout (2018), and Argylle (2024).

 Early life

-Cavill was born on 5 May 1983, fourth of five boys in a Catholic family in Saint Helier, Jersey, in the Channel Islands.
+Cavill was born on 5 May 1983, the fourth of five boys, in a Catholic family in Saint Helier, Jersey, in the Channel Islands.
 His Jersey-born mother, Marianne (Dalgliesh), is of Scottish, English and Irish heritage and worked as a secretary in a bank.
-His father, Colin Cavill, was born in Chester, England and is a former stockbroker.
+His father, Colin Cavill, was born in Chester, England, and is a former stockbroker.
 He was educated at St Michael's Preparatory School in Saint Saviour, Jersey, before attending Stowe School in Stowe, Buckinghamshire.

 At Stowe, Cavill was active in both sport and drama.
 He portrayed a member of the T-Birds in a 1999 school production of Grease and took the lead role in a performance of Dogg's Hamlet, which was made by his own Grafton house as their submission for an intra-school drama festival.
 He played field hockey for the 1st XI and rugby for the 3rd XV.

 In 2000, while playing rugby, 16-year-old Cavill met actor Russell Crowe, who was shooting on location at Stowe for the film Proof of Life.
 The actor shared some acting tips and later sent a package to Cavill.
 The two actors later worked together on Man of Steel.

 Career

-2001–2010: Career beginnings
+2001–2010: Career beginnings and The Tudors

 Cavill began his film career with a role in Laguna (2001) and Kevin Reynolds' adaptation of The Count of Monte Cristo (2002).
 He continued with appearances in BBC's The Inspector Lynley Mysteries (2002), the television film Goodbye, Mr. Chips (2002) and the television series Midsomer Murders (2003).
-In 2003, he had a supporting role in I Capture the Castle, followed by Hellraiser: Hellworld (2005) Red Riding Hood (2006) and Tristan & Isolde (2006).
+In 2003, he had a supporting role in I Capture the Castle, followed by Hellraiser: Hellworld (2005), Red Riding Hood (2006) and Tristan & Isolde (2006).
 He had a minor role in Matthew Vaughn's adaptation of Stardust (2007).